Paris Charles de Gaulle Airport (CDG) – Berlin Tegel Airport (TXL)

 We began our descent into Berlin-Tegel Airport shortly after our trays were collected.

 We landed at around 2:40 PM CET, didn’t deplane until 2:51 PM.
-We deplaned using air stairs into the tiny domestic arrivals terminal.
+We deplaned using mobile aircraft stairs into the tiny domestic arrivals terminal.

 Nothing unusual to report from this flight, this was a fairly standard intra-Europe flight.
 A stark contrast to domestic flights in the United States, where the business class seats tend to be nicer (well, larger), but on a flight as short, a meal of this level would likely not be served.
 While this in no way compares to Air France’s long haul flights in terms of service or comfort, it’s certainly not a bad way to jet around Europe.
 While I don’t think I would outright pay for this business class cabin had it not connected from an international leg (this flight could go for around 400 euro round trip), but I enjoyed the service on this very brief flight.